microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraContactThumbnailPhoto.md

 ```

 ### -View
-If set to $true, the application's logo is displayed in a new window on the screen.
+If this parameter value is set to $True, display the retrieved thumbnail photo in a new window.

 ```yaml
 Type: Boolean